googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 Once the list are created, it should be pushed to [google/fonts](https://github.com/google) thanks to a PR on another branch with a label <mark class=grey>Tool / Workflow / Repo</mark>.
 Chris should be assigned to review the PR and he will merge it.

-Once the PR updating the list is merged, the oncall team should be notified by message in the group chat.
+Once the PR updating the list is merged, the on-call team should be notified by message in the group chat.

-Most of the time the oncall engineer will push the text list without reading it, and they will push the entire font directory wether the change concern only one file or not.
+Most of the time the on-call engineer will push the text list without reading it, and they will push the entire font directory whether the change concerns only one file or many.

-For example pushing a change to a article, description, metadata or license file will result in re-pushing the font family.
+For example, pushing a change to an article, description, metadata, or license file will result in re-pushing the font family.
 This can become tricky in the following situations:

 - A change to a font file is blocked in sandbox waiting to be fixed before going further.
 Pushing further the PR that changes a non-font file would also push the blocked change of the font file.
 - The font directory was added retrospectively.
 This is the case for the old families before the existence of the google/fonts repository.
-It often happens that the `METADATA.pb` from these families were manually made and are containing errors such as an inconsistent family name with the font name key in `METADATA.pb` (for eg. an inconsistency such as `FontName` and `Font Name` would result in pushing a new family into the API).
-So even when only modifying a non-font file, the fontbakery report should be read carefully.
+It often happens that the `METADATA.pb` from these families were manually made and are containing errors such as an inconsistent family name with the font name key in `METADATA.pb` (e.g., an inconsistency such as `FontName` and `Font Name` would result in pushing a new family into the API).
+So even when only modifying a non-font file, the Fontbakery report should be read carefully.

 ### Checking the dev/sandbox/prod

-It is needed to check each pushed family to make sure that indeed the change was pushed, that it is displayed correctly, and to double-check check previous QA before sending to prod.
+It is necessary to check each pushed family to make sure that indeed the change was pushed, that it is displayed correctly, and to double-check check previous QA before sending to prod.
 Most problems could be avoided with a thorough QA before merging, but errors can always happen and the API has the advantage to reflect data errors visually.

 - We usually check the dev-sandbox if we are in an experimenting phase with a special font family.
 - We must check the sandbox after each push to sandbox and before preparing the to production list.